Visas for Scientific Collaboration and Academic Study

 ACS Position Statement

 International scientists and engineers are essential to the research enterprise and prosperity of the United States.
-Half of all physical sciences and engineering graduate students come from other nations; international students comprise 53% of chemical engineering and 40% of chemistry graduate students in U.S. universities.
+Half of all physical sciences and engineering graduate students come from other nations; international students comprise 53% of chemical engineering and 40% of chemistry graduate students at U.S. universities.
 Similarly, international scientists and engineers are critical contributors to research and manufacturing sites in the U.S. Their technological achievements contribute immensely to our nation’s economy, national security, public health, higher education, and scientific enterprises.

 The ACS recognizes concerns regarding the security of research funded by the U.S. government, but emphasizes the importance of involving the scientific community in the development of policies to address this issue.
 Security concerns can be more effectively resolved through improved and transparent guidelines from granting agencies rather than by restricting visa access, which could have a potentially disastrous impact on innovation and the competitiveness of the U.S. research enterprise.

 A robust national strategy for granting scientific visas must promote and facilitate the entry of the brightest and most qualified international students, scholars, scientists, and engineers to participate fully in the U.S. higher education and research enterprises.
 Otherwise, these scientists will seek opportunities in countries where access is obtainable with fewer barriers.
 ACS strongly supports non-discrimination in the visa process.
 Diversity strengthens the scientific enterprise, and the inclusion of diverse people, experiences, and ideas leads to superior solutions to global challenges.

 ACS recommends the following improvements to the U.S. visa system:

 - Ensure predictability, transparency and reduced time for processing visa applications.
 Students, conference attendees, and other scientific visitors rely on timely visa decisions to make arrangements for travel to the United States.